The syllabus content is organised around five themes, each broken down into topics and sub-topics:

 All students take the following four examinations, each worth 25% of the final grade:

-- Paper 2 Speaking: Students are assessed on their ability to communicate and interact effectively through speaking French.
-The assessment covers three core tasks: role play, a picture-based task and conversation.
+- Paper 1 Speaking: Students are assessed on their ability to communicate and interact effectively through speaking French.
+The assessment covers three core tasks: a read aloud task, role play, and a picture-based task with conversation.

 - Paper 3 Reading: Students are assessed on their understanding of written French across a range of different text types, including advertisements, emails, letters, articles and literary texts.
 Foundation Tier assessment is 45 minutes.
 Higher Tier assessment is 1 hour.